szager-chromium/rr/Zen.md

 On Zen CPUs, rr will not work reliably unless you disable the hardware SpecLockMap optimization.
 ```

 In that case, please run the [`scripts/zen_workaround.py` script](https://github.com/mozilla/rr/blob/master/scripts/zen_workaround.py) from the `rr` repository as root.
+You will need to rerun this script after each restart/suspend.